netzfluencer/boolean-calculator/README.md

 ### Testing Strategy

-- validate input and output of the 3 units
+- validate input and output of the 4 units
+  1. Purificator
-  1. SyntaxValidator
+  2. SyntaxValidator
-  2. StatementExtractor
+  3. StatementExtractor
-  3. StatementCalculator
+  4. StatementCalculator